Facing and Celebrating Life’s Challenges and Joys

 Using tonglen meditation, (pronounced tong-len,) we can begin the practice of maitri.
 This encourages us to not run from pain, but to experience compassion for all suffering in the world or in ourselves.

 There are several levels to tonglen meditation.
-For purposes of this issue of HSP Highlights & Insights, I’ve created, combined and adapted maitri and tonglen into the following meditation which I am calling A Buddhist Maitri Meditation.
-Its purpose is to help you begin what can be extraordinary relationship with all your experiences, and to learn to value both the joyous as well as challenging experiences which life presents to you.
+For purposes of this newsletter, I’ve created, combined and adapted maitri and tonglen into the following meditation.
+It’s purpose is to help you begin this extraordinary relationship with all your experiences, and to learn to value both the joyous as well as challenging experiences which life presents to you.